 - In the same pan we charred our chicken, use a paper towel to clean the excess bits of char.
 Add the oil and half of the butter.
 Once the butter has melted and the pan is nice and hot, add in the onion, garlic and ginger mixture.
 Fry for 1 minute.

-- Add in your spices and fry, this way all the spices will release their aromas.
+- Add in your spices and sugar, then fry, this way all the spices will release their aromas.
 After the spices have soaked up all the oil, pour in the crushed tomatoes and the water.

 - Stir well and simmer with the lid on.
 After 15 minutes, add in the other half of butter.
 This will help the curry thicken.
 Once the butter has melted, add in the cream and mix and simmer for another 15 minutes.